Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/enable-disable-policies.md

 ## Enable or Disable All Policies

-Follow these instructions to enable or disable all policies of a particular type in the web console.
+Follow these instructions to enable or disable all synthetic interaction policies of a particular type in the web console.
 There is no API endpoint to perform this task.

 1. Log in to your Prerendering dashboard.
 2. Click **Synthetic Interactions**.